 German IFF still didn't get fully on track.
 The Allies were quick to figure out ways to interfere with it, and German pilots feared, correctly, that the enemy would also develop devices to home in on it.
 The Germans never even developed an IFF interrogator that could be carried on an aircraft, which hobbled the night-fighter crews.
 German engineers continued to work on IFF through the rest of the war, but never fielded an effective system.

 * Incidentally, the Germans also built an ASV radar, named "Hohentwiel".
 It was designed by the Lorenz company, which hadn't given up on radar after losing the gun-laying radar contract to Telefunken's Wuerzburg.
-Hohentwiel operated at a wavelength of 50 cm (600 MHz), and featured various arrangements of cluttered dipole arrays, mounted on the nose of an ocean patrol aircraft, such as the Focke-Wulf FW-200 Kondor or the Junkers Ju-188.
+Hohentwiel operated at a wavelength of 50 cm (600 MHz), and featured various arrangements of cluttered dipole arrays, compared to antlers, mounted on the nose of an ocean patrol aircraft, such as the Focke-Wulf FW-200 Kondor or the Junkers Ju-188.

 Hohentwiel was an excellent set.
 It could spot a merchantman at a range of 80 kilometers (50 miles) and could pick up a submarine periscope at six kilometers (3.75 miles).
 Like the British ASV.II, it could perform searches by scanning to the sides, and then pinpoint a target in the forward direction using lobe switching.
 A version of Hohentwiel was built for U-boats as well, but by the time it was available U-boat crews were so jumpy and intimidated that they didn't want to use it, since they feared that the Allies might home in on it.BACK_TO_TOP